We explore what to see, do and eat in Ragusa

 Discover baroque Sicily by train

 Described as one of the most scenic railway journeys in the world, this train takes you on a voyage from Comiso in the southeast of Sicily to the tip of the island’s summit- reaching the dizzying heights of Mount Etna.
 A railway line that crosses seven UNESCO World Heritage Sites and forges its way through mountains and canyons, climbing over 16,000 feet as it does so, this train journey is a remarkable example of engineering.
 Tucked away at the head of the Ippari valley, the train journey begins in the sleepy 18th century town of Comiso before it heads to its first stop: Donnafugata, a castle and previous residence of Baron Arezzo.
 As the train leaves royal pleasures behind, Ragusa is the next main stop and the first to hit World Heritage status.
 Like many towns in the region, Ragusa was completely destroyed by the devasting earthquake in 1693 and was rebuilt in a dramatic baroque style.
 Split into Ragusa (old town) and the magnificent Ragusa Ibla (new town), the imposing church of St. George towers over both towns.
 The train then heads to Modica.
-Like Ragusa, it too rose was branded with a World Heritage status.
+Like Ragusa, it too rose up from the rubble and was branded with a World Heritage status.
 A town famous for producing chocolate, here you can satisfy your sweet tooth before crossing into the neighbouring region of Syracuse.
 In its heyday, Syracuse was the largest city in the ancient world, bigger than Athens and Corinth.
 Today you can still find the temple of Apollo and the Greek theatre which dates back as far as the 5th century BC and is still used today for the annual Greek Theatre Festival which runs from May until June.
 Clearly bathed in ancient history, Syracuse is the perfect stomping ground for historians and archaeologists.
 Dominating the skyline is the Duomo di Siracusa.
-From the outside it looks like a baroque façade but actually the building started life as an ancient Greek temple in the 5th century dedicated to the goddess of Athena.
-As Scilly was conquered, the temple became a church in the 9th century by the hands of the Normans and then a mosque by the Arabs and then once more a Roman Catholic church.
+From the outside it looks like a baroque façade but actually the building started life as an ancient Greek temple in the 5th century dedicated to the Goddess Athena.
+As Scilly was conquered, the temple became a church in the 9th century by the hands of the Normans and then a mosque by the Arabs and then once again a Roman Catholic church.
 To have three different religions worshiped on the same ground is just a snipped of the fascinating history of this island.
 The island of Ortigia, which can be reached by a footpath from Syracuse, is deeply enchanting and romantic.
 Try and catch the sunset – it’s spectacular.
 Leaving the glistening town of Syracuse behind, the train stops in Catania before it reaches the final stop of Mount Etna.
 A city full of grit and intensity which constantly lives in the shadow of Mount Etna, its layers of history run deep and can be traced back 3,000 years.

 Taste the eno-gastronomic products: